Cathy Mitchell (television personality): Cookbooks

 Mitchell is the author of a number of cookbooks.
 Her first was Dump Cakes, a small book of recipes for dump cakes – cobbler-like desserts which are easily prepared by "dumping" fruit and packaged cake mix into a pan without mixing.
 It was published in 2014 by TeleBrands.
 She has also written a number of other cookbooks whose titles play on the "dump" template, including Dump Dinners and Crock Pot Dump Meals, all of which were advertised on the Steve Harvey Show and on HSN.
-The titles of these books have been the source of some ridicule, given the negative or scatalogical connotations of the word dump.
+The titles of these books have been the source of some ridicule, given the negative or scatological connotations of the word dump.
 Mitchell has acknowledged this, and suggested it may have contributed to the success of the books.
-Dump Cakes was featured in a humorous "As Seen on TV gift guide" segment of the late-night talk show Jimmy Kimmel Live!.
+Dump Cakes was featured in a humorous "As Seen on TV gift guide" segment of the late-night talk show Jimmy Kimmel Live!

-Her later cookbooks include Ramen Joy and Ramen Nibbles, which are homemade dishes and desserts made with instant ramen noodles.
+Mitchell has also written Eat this Book where each page is made out of bake-able material and contains a guide of where to place ingredients.